dromotherm/blog/_plugins/README.md

 Once on the window machine, the public key will be copied to the clipboard and injected in the github repo as a deploy key

+Nota : I encountered problems generating directly the SSH key on a windows machine !

 ## initialize the github repo on the linux machine

 ```